-Since 2002, the Mexican government has arrested or killed several top drug traffickers, among them Osiel Cárdenas Guillén, arrested in 2003 and later extradited to the United States; Arturo Beltrán Leyva, killed by Mexican marines in December 2009; Teodoro García Simental, arrested in January 2010; Jorge Eduardo Costilla Sanchez, arrested in September 2012; Heriberto Lazcano, killed in October 2012; and Guzmán himself, arrested in February 2014 after rising to become the world’s most wanted criminal.
+Since 2002, the Mexican government has arrested or killed several top drug traffickers, among them Osiel Cárdenas Guillén, arrested in 2003 and later extradited to the United States; Arturo Beltrán Leyva, killed by Mexican marines in December 2009; Teodoro García Simental, arrested in January 2010; Jorge Eduardo Costilla Sanchez, arrested in September 2012; Heriberto Lazcano, killed in October 2012; and Guzmán himself, arrested in February 2014 after rising to become the world's most wanted criminal.
 The Mexican government was dealt an embarrassing blow when Guzmán escaped from a maximum security prison for a second time in July 2015.
 However, he was recaptured in his home state of Sinaloa six months later and was extradited to the United States in January 2017.
 Guzmán was eventually convicted for leading a criminal enterprise and sentenced to life in prison.

 Many of the large and powerful drug cartels that once dominated Mexico's underworld are now shadows of their former selves.
 The Gulf Cartel, the Beltrán Leyva Organization, the Zetas, Familia Michoacana, the Juárez Cartel, the Tijuana Cartel and the Knights Templar all saw top leaders killed or arrested in past years, leaving their organizations in varying states of decline.
 The exception is the Sinaloa Cartel, which despite the recapture of El Chapo remains the most prolific drug trafficking organization in the Western Hemisphere.

 Several smaller criminal organizations have risen to prominence in the wake of the collapse of the larger cartels, most notably the Jalisco Cartel – New Generation (Cartel Jalisco Nueva Generación – CJNG).
 However, the group lacks the organizational structure and international reach of its predecessors.
 These smaller criminal groups rely on a wider range of criminal activities to offset some of the losses from international drug trafficking.
 In addition to “predatory” activities such as extortion and kidnapping, this includes trafficking contraband, weapons, humans and other illegal goods through and across the country’s borders.
 These groups operate with the complicity of, and often in conjunction with, government officials and members of the security forces.